- Part-time or full-time

 - Classes usually meet once a week in the classroom

 The University of Iowa School of Social Work has offered the MSW program in Des Moines since 1967, and is fully accredited by the Council on Social Work Education.
 It is administered by the School of Social Work in cooperation with the Distance and Online Education Programs.

 Most required courses are taught by University of Iowa faculty who live in Des Moines.
 Electives and a few required courses are taught by adjunct faculty who hold MSW degrees and are experienced social work practitioners in the community with reputations for excellence in the content areas in which they teach.
 Some courses are taught via Zoom, a video-conferencing system that allows long-distance learners to participate in classrooms across the state.

 The Des Moines program offers students unique opportunities in policy advocacy and access to state government as well as the variety of services available in the state's largest city.
 Des Moines is a diverse metropolitan environment, providing students a wide range of practice experiences.

-For more information, please contact:
+For more information, please visit the Admissions webpage or contact: